Purab93/pokemon-app/README.md

 Check if Node is installed on the system.
 If not install Node in your system.

-In the project directory, you can run:
+In the project directory, you can run:g

 ### `npm install`